-Students arrived at St. John’s from as far away as Australia, Bangladesh, Brazil, Cameroon, Ethiopia, Japan, Pakistan, Philippines, Russia, South Korea, Turkey, and Zimbabwe.
+Students arrived at St. John’s from as far away as Australia, Bangladesh, Brazil, Cameroon, China, Ethiopia, Japan, Pakistan, Philippines, Russia, South Korea, Turkey, and Zimbabwe.

 They also traveled to the University from home states that included Arizona, California, Georgia, Hawaii, Louisiana, Nevada, Oregon, and Texas.